modbender/nuxt-nova-blog-template/content/author/tim.md

 ---
+title: "Tim Neutkens"
-featuredImage: "/images/posts/example.jpg"
+featuredImage: false
 info:
   name: "Tim Neutkens"
   picture: "/images/authors/Tim.jpg"
   bio: "Tim Neutkens is a prolific writer and thought leader in the world of technology and software development.
-With a passion for all things code-related, Tim has dedicated his career to exploring the frontiers of innovation in the digital realm."
+With a passion for all things code-related, Tim has dedicated his career to exploring the frontiers of innovation in the digital realm." # A very short description
   share:
     youtube: "#"
     x: "#"
     facebook: "#"
     instagram: "#"
     custom:
-      Link1: "#"
+      Link1: "#" # Link1 can be replaced with any name you want
       Link2: "#"
       Link3: "#"
 comments: false
+share: true
 ---

 Tim Neutkens is a prolific writer and thought leader in the world of technology and software development.
 With a passion for all things code-related, Tim has dedicated his career to exploring the frontiers of innovation in the digital realm.